ca-schue/cnd-joboffers/README.md

 <summary><b>Frontend</b> (<a href=".documentation/frontend.md">detailed documentation</a>)
   </summary>

+  - Uses the provided REST Api of the services to implement the use cases in a GUI
-  - TODO: Converts Use Cases to Microservice Calls + Handles OIDC Authentication
+  - Handles OIDC Authentication
 </details>

 <details xmlns="http://www.w3.org/1999/html">